Some of the useful techniques for cycling uphill from 3% long drags to 30% wicked hairpins.

 1 kg weight loss = Time Saved – 1.7 seconds

 Alpe d’Huez – 14 km distance average gradient of 8.1%.
 Height gain 1071 metres

 power 400 watts

 1Kg saved = 24.16 seconds

 Climbing with a power meter

 In the past year, I’ve been using a power meter whilst climbing.
 It’s quite interesting tool.
 Some things stand out.

 As the gradient increases, you tend to see your power goes up quite quickly.
 When the gradient then reduces, it’s surprising how quickly the power evaporates.
-One training interval I do, is trying to keep a constant power going up the hill.
+One training interval I do is trying to keep a constant power going up the hill.
 This involves paradoxically concentrating and trying harder on the flatter section.
 However, for getting up difficult hills, it is inevitable you will save your biggest effort and power output for the steepest section.
 Generally, I wouldn’t advise looking too closely at a power meter whilst climbing.
 It’s better to learn to climb on feel.
-But, in training a power meter can be a useful tool to help learn what is manageable effort.
+But, in training, a power meter can be a useful tool to help learn what is a manageable effort.
 If you see you’re doing 500 watts at the bottom of Alpe d’Huez, it is a clear sign you’re going far too hard.
 If you know you’re threshold power is 300 watts, that can be a rough guide to helping climbing long Alpine climbs.